-- a) The corporation has a comprehensive Code of Conduct and Ethics policy in place for the Board and senior management. - b) SIGA has a strategic plan in place for the Authority.
+b) SIGA has a strategic plan in place for the Authority.
 SIGA is using a highly regarded model of planning known as the Balanced Scorecard.
 This performance management tool helps us ensure that operational activities and initiatives are aligned with the objectives of the company in terms of vision and strategy.
 The Board approved the strategic measures and targets for the company in the past fiscal year.
 The President reported on those measures on a quarterly basis.
-The results are also reported on in this annual report. - c) The corporation has established an integrated risk management function and the corporate "infrastructure" for the identification and management of the risks that could prevent SIGA from achieving its strategic goals and priorities.
-The Board delegates this responsibility to the Audit and Finance Committee. - d) The Board approves succession plans for the President and CEO and Senior Executive on an annual basis. - e) The Board has a Communications policy with processes in place to ensure effective communications with shareholders, stakeholders, and the public.
-The Annual General Meeting (AGM) of the Members was held in November 30, 2022. - f) A principal duty of the Board is to identify principal risks of the business in which the Corporation is engaged, to achieve a proper balance, between risks incurred and potential returns, and to oversee the implementation of appropriate systems to manage the risks.
-SIGA manages information risks through continual evaluation of the internal controls over financial reporting for new and existing systems. - g) The SIGA Board has formally adopted a governance model with generally accepted governance practices, and a suite of corporate governance policies.
+The results are also reported on in this annual report.

+c) The corporation has established an integrated risk management function and the corporate "infrastructure" for the identification and management of the risks that could prevent SIGA from achieving its strategic goals and priorities.
+The Board delegates this responsibility to the Audit and Finance Committee.

+d) The Board approves succession plans for the President and CEO and Senior Executive on an annual basis.

+e) The Board has a Communications policy with processes in place to ensure effective communications with shareholders, stakeholders, and the public.
+The Annual General Meeting (AGM) of the Members was held in November 30, 2022.

+f) A principal duty of the Board is to identify principal risks of the business in which the Corporation is engaged, to achieve a proper balance, between risks incurred and potential returns, and to oversee the implementation of appropriate systems to manage the risks.
+SIGA manages information risks through continual evaluation of the internal controls over financial reporting for new and existing systems.

+g) The SIGA Board has formally adopted a governance model with generally accepted governance practices, and a suite of corporate governance policies.
 The Governance Committee is mandated to oversee corporation's governance practices.
 An audit of the corporation's governance practices is completed every three years with latest one completed in April 2018.
 Next one will be done in 2023-2024.

-SIGA'S GOVERNANCE PRACTICES DOES SIGA ALIGN?
-NP 58-201, Section 2 2.
-Disclose the Board's written mandate.
-The Board's written mandate, Policy B03-001, can be obtained from SIGA upon request.
-Yes Position Descriptions NP 58-201, Section 3.5 3.5 The Board should: develop clear position descriptions for the Chair of the Board and the Chair of each committee; together with the CEO, develop a position description for the CEO The Board has adopted specific policies which outline the primary duties and responsibilities of the Board Chair, Committee Chairs and Board Members.
-The Board has adopted mandates for all standing committees, which outline their specific responsibilities.
-The Delegation of Authority Policy B05-018, applicable to monetary and non-monetary matters, sets out those matters that require Board approval and delegates other matters to management.
-Yes delineating management's responsibilities; develop or approve corporate goals and objectives that the CEO is responsible to meet.
-The Board annually approves a strategic plan, which includes the corporate objectives and goals (Balanced Scorecard targets) for the upcoming year.
-The CEO is ultimately responsible to the Board for meeting these goals and objectives.
-The Board assesses the CEO against these performance targets.
-NI 58-101FI, Sections 3(a) and (b) 3. (a) Disclose whether the Board has developed written position descriptions for the 3. (a) The Board has policies in place that set out the roles and responsibilities for the Board Chair, Vice Chair and Committee Chairs.
-In addition to this, the committees all have written mandates adopted by the Board that delineate the roles and responsibilities of that committee.
-Yes Chair of the Board and the Chair of each Board committee and, if not, describe how the Board delineates the role and responsibilities of each such position. (b) The Board has developed a comprehensive job description for the CEO. (b) Disclose whether the Board and CEO have developed a written position description for the CEO.
+NP 58-201, Section 2

+2. Disclose the Board's written mandate.

+Position Descriptions

+3.5 The Board should: develop clear position descriptions for the Chair of the Board and the Chair of each committee; together with the CEO, develop a position description for the CEO delineating management's responsibilities; develop or approve corporate goals and objectives that the CEO is responsible to meet.

+NI 58-101FI, Sections 3(a) and (b)

+3. (a) Disclose whether the Board has developed written position descriptions for the Chair of the Board and the Chair of each Board committee and, if not, describe how the Board delineates the role and responsibilities of each such position.

+(b) Disclose whether the Board and CEO have developed a written position description for the CEO.